 The Series will begin in October and cover four key topics businesses should consider when adapting to the net zero transition: Energy, Transport, Circular Economy (Waste & Resources) and Sustainable Business Management.

-The Series will have a variety of content contained in the themed weeks, namely: videos, podcasts, blogs and free digital webinars.
+The Series will have a variety of content contained in the themed weeks covering:

 Our ‘Net Zero and the Business Community’ briefing paper details why net zero is important for businesses, the economic and commercial opportunities it presents, and legal and compliance obligations.
 It also highlights what businesses can start to do to prepare for the transition.